 Straight pins have been used in sewing for a very long time.
 But that isn’t necessarily a reason to use them.

-You may have heard you can save time sewing if you don’t use pins.
-That is a valid argument and I’ve even seen some techniques for sewing without pins.
+You may have heard you can save time sewing if you DON’T use pins.
+This is a valid argument and I’ve even seen some techniques for how to do this.

 However, it ultimately comes down to what you’re most comfortable with.